jrans/React-Webpack-Set-Up/README.md

 # React-Webpack-Set-Up
-Simple set up including hot reloading for a React web app
+Simple set up including hot reloading for a React web app.
+Allows for es2015 and react presets in the .babelrc so es6 away!

 ## How to work it!